In This Article

 The Caliper Profile undergoes a rigorous psychometric monitoring process, including annual adverse impact and validity analyses.
 This ongoing process ensures that the Caliper Profile meets all requirements set forth by Title VII and the EEOC statutes, including the Uniform Guidelines on Employee Selection Procedures (UGESP).
 For detailed results of these studies, please request a copy of our Technical Manual.

 How Caliper collects demographic information

 The U.S. version of the Caliper Profile contains a set of questions that request demographic information from the candidate (e.g., gender, race/ethnicity, and age).
 The instructions for this section explain that responding to these questions is optional and does not impact scoring, and that individual responses are held in confidence by Caliper.
-These data are not shared with any outside parties, including the organization for which the individual is taking the Caliper Profile, as well as the Account Consultant who provides the verbal consultation.
+These data are not shared with any outside parties, including the organization for which the individual is taking the Caliper Profile, as well as the Account Consultant who provides the verbal consult.
 The instructions also explain the purpose of collecting these data - i.e., EEOC compliance analysis.

 Accommodating individuals with disabilities

 To ensure compliance with the Americans with Disabilities Act (ADA) of 1990, employers are required to provide reasonable accommodation to applicants or employees with disabilities.
 According to the U.S. Equal Employment Opportunity Commission, reasonable accommodation is “any modification or adjustment to a job or the work environment that will enable a qualified applicant or employee with a disability to participate in the application process or to perform essential job functions.”